dalibo/pgsql-resource-agent/multistate/docs/Quick_Start.md

 authenticate to other nodes easily.
 As cluster management commands can be run on any member of the cluster, it is recommended to set the same password everywhere to avoid confusions :
 ```
 passwd hacluster
 ```

 Enable and start the pcsd daemon on all the nodes:
 ```
 chkconfig pcsd on
 service pcsd start
 ```

 Now, authenticate each node to the other ones using the following command:
 ```
 pcs cluster auth srv1 srv2 srv3 -u hacluster
 ```

 We can now create our cluster!
 ```
 pcs cluster setup --name cluster_pgsql srv1 srv2 srv3
 ```

-If you have alternative network available, you can use the following syntax:
+If you have alternative network available (this is highly recommended), you can use the following syntax:
 ```
 pcs cluster setup --name cluster_pgsql srv1,srv1-adm srv2,srv2-adm srv3,srv3-adm
 ```

 If your version of ``pcs`` does not support it, you can falback on the old but useful ``ccs``:
 ```
 pcs cluster setup --name cluster_pgsql srv1 srv2 srv3
 ccs -f /etc/cluster/cluster.conf --addalt srv1 srv1-adm